-So, how regular is "regular?"
-At PV, our service agreements include two inspections per year: one before the cooling season and one before the heating season.
+So, how regular is “regular?”
+At PV Heating & Air, our service agreements include two inspections per year: one before the cooling season and one before the heating season.
 To the extent possible, we check every potential problem area (including the ones above) and alert you to potential issues before they become issues.

 As far as DIY maintenance is concerned, just remember to change or clean your air filters per the manufacturer’s instructions.
 For clients with service agreements, we also replace air filters and provide extra ones to switch out between inspections.